Business Executor: Everything You Need to Know

 - Understanding the type of probate that's necessary.
 In some cases, probate isn't necessary at all, such as when a property is held jointly by a married couple.
 Other times, probate can also be expedited depending on how much value the estate has.

 - Keeping any property in good shape until it's ready to be sold or distributed.
 This might include maintaining a house until the heirs can assume responsibility.
 Another part of this job is to collect all relevant property inside the house until it can be distributed under the terms of the will.
-Finally, the executor must also collect any safety deposits boxes owned by the person in question and keep them safe.
+Finally, the executor must also collect any safety deposit boxes owned by the person in question and keep them safe.

 - Distributing all assets as outlined in the will.
 If the decedent did not leave a will, then the executor should use state intestacy laws.